 The rise of FinTech in Singapore is largely the result of the continuous support of its government policies and regulatory bodies, such as the Monetary Authority of Singapore (MAS).
 In August 2020, MAS committed to investing $250 million under the Financial Sector Technology and Innovation (FSTI) scheme to boost Singapore’s FinTech ecosystem over the next three years.

-As well as Singapore’s government backing, the industry has the robust support of the Singapore FinTech Association, a non-profit organisation which promotes partnerships amongst all parties in the sector.
+As well as Singapore’s government backing, the industry has the robust support of the Singapore FinTech Association, a non-profit organization which promotes partnerships amongst all parties in the sector.

 What It Takes To Transition Into The Industry